Spinal Cord Injury Fact Sheet

 Armin BleschUniversity of California, San DiegoSimplification of Excipient Solution for Implanting Candidate Human H9-scNSC Cell Line for Spinal Cord InjuryProgression Award – Discovery Stage Research Projects$180,000

-Lyandysha Viktorovna ZholudevaGladstone Institutes, J. DavidExcitatory spinal interneurons from human pluripotent stem cells to treat spinal cord injuryQuest – Discovery Stage Research Projects$2,942,198
+Lyandysha (Lana) Viktorovna ZholudevaGladstone Institutes, J. DavidExcitatory spinal interneurons from human pluripotent stem cells to treat spinal cord injuryQuest – Discovery Stage Research Projects$2,942,198

 Matthew GoodusBrainXell TherapeuticsAutologous stem cell-derived interneuron cell therapy for spinal cord injury (SCI)Quest – Discovery Stage Research Projects$2,025,000